Hydraprotocol402/Hydra-Facilitator/examples/nestjs/README.md

 ### Request Timeouts

-Default request timeout is 30 seconds.
-Configure via `REQUEST_TIMEOUT` environment variable.
+The NestJS platform sets a default request timeout.
+For custom timeout behavior, configure it at the NestJS application level or via a reverse proxy.

 ## Observability